kazurayam/MarkdownUtils/README.md

     ...

 Please find the link symbols are slightly amended.
-The amended link symbols conforms to GitHub Flavoured Mardown spec.
+The amended link symbols conforms to GitHub Flavoured Markdown spec.
 When `temp.md` is pushed to GitHub, the links in TOC to text body will work.

 The `PandocMarkdownTranslator` does this small patching over Markdown texts